 Post 2: Gratitude — The Essence of Islam

-In the Name of Allah, the Most Compassionate, the Most Merciful
+“In the Name of Allah, the Most Compassionate, the Most Merciful”

 This declaration is not only the first verse of the first Chapter but is also found at the beginning of every chapter in the Quran, and Muslims are instructed to begin every good action in life by reciting these words.
 This is to remind us that as humans we are on this Earth by His Grace, and therefore we must be mindful that every one of our actions reflects the Compassion and Mercy with which God introduces Himself to us.

-The First Page of the Quran
+The First Page of the Qur’an

 The first page of the Holy Qur’an: “Al-Fatiha” on the right page.

-The first page — seen above — looks different from every other page in the Quran, which each has 15 lines of verses.
-In contrast, this first page has the first chapter, called Al-Fatiha, on the right, and the first 5 sentences (also called verses) of the second chapter on the left.
-Both are placed in the middle of the page, with beautiful decorative art surrounding them, as if to draw attention to the extra importance of the words on this opening page.
+The first page — seen above — looks different from every other page in the Qur’an, which each has 15 lines of verses.
+In contrast, this first page has Al-Fātiha, on the right, and the first 5 sentences (also called “verses”) of the second chapter on the left.
+Both are placed in the middle of the page, with beautiful decorative art surrounding them, to draw attention to the extra importance of the words on this opening page.

 Here it is: